gbengailesanmi/projecthull/README.md

 # Generative Adversarial Network (GAN) - FastAPI Image Colorizer

-This is a FastAPI application that colorizes images using a pre-trained model.
+This is a FastAPI application that colorizes images using a GAN pre-trained model.

 ## Requirements